Romano Law

 Author(s)

-On December 27, 2023, Governor Kathy Hochul announced an increase in New York State’s minimum wage, set to take effect on January 1, 2024.
-This move is part of a multi-year plan designed to elevate the minimum wage and adjusting or “indexing” it to inflation.
-The change aims to benefit hundreds of thousands of minimum-wage workers across the state, providing them with a wage that better aligns with the rising costs of living.
+On December 27, 2023, Governor Kathy Hochul announced an increase in New York State’s minimum wage, which took effect on January 1, 2024.
+This move was part of a multi-year plan designed to raise the minimum wage and adjust or “index” it to inflation.
+The change was implemented to benefit hundreds of thousands of minimum-wage workers across the state, providing them with a wage that better aligns with the rising costs of living.

 Minimum Wage Increases: A Closer Look

-The agreement between Governor Hochul and the New York State Legislature establishes a new minimum wage of $16 per hour for New York City, Westchester, and Long Island, while the rest of the state will see an increase to $15 per hour.
+The agreement between Governor Hochul and the New York State Legislature initially established a new minimum wage of $16 per hour for New York City, Westchester, and Long Island, while the rest of the state increased its minimum wage to $15 per hour beginning in 2024.

 As part of the Fiscal Year 2024 Budget, Governor Hochul secured an agreement to increase the state’s minimum wage through 2026, with indexing to inflation starting in 2027.
-Following the initial increase, minimum wage will see incremental raises of $0.50 in both 2025 and 2026.
+Following the initial increase in 2024, in 2025 and 2026, the minimum wage will incrementally increase by $0.50 each year.
 From 2027 onwards, the annual increase will be determined by the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) for the Northeast Region of the United States.
-This method ensures that the minimum wage keeps pace with inflation, maintaining the purchasing power of workers’ wages.
+The indexing method ensures that the minimum wage keeps pace with inflation and allows workers to maintain the purchasing power of their wages.

 • January 1, 2024: $16/hour (NYC, Long Island, Westchester) | $15/hour (Rest of NY)